bplmaps/lmec-main-site/content/articles/atlascope-explained-looking-between-the-cracks.md

 {{< figure src= "/uploads/2023-03-31/spangler-headshot.jpg" class="figure-right" caption="Ian Spangler">}}

-> To help explain the scope and complexity of the efforts which produced Atlascope, I figured I’d end this article with a brief interrogation of [Ian Spangler, Assistant Curator of Digital & Participatory Geography](https://www.leventhalmap.org/about/people/ian-spangler/) here at the map center.
+> To help explain the scope and complexity of the efforts which produced Atlascope, I spoke with [Ian Spangler, Assistant Curator of Digital & Participatory Geography](https://www.leventhalmap.org/about/people/ian-spangler/) here at the Map Center.

 **Ian, first off, is it possible for you to give us an idea of where we’re starting from when it comes to Atlascope, in terms of working with physical collections material and these bulky atlases?**